Minimizing the Pretraining Gap: Domain-aligned Text-Based Person Retrieval: Conclusion

 \section{Conclusion}

 In this work, we have systematically analyzed the significant discrepancies between synthetic pretraining datasets and real-world pedestrian retrieval datasets, largely attributed to variations in illumination, pose, and other visual characteristics.
 To mitigate these domain shifts, we introduce a unified framework that tackles the domain gap at both the image and region levels.
 At the image level, we employ Domain-aware Diffusion (DaD) to reduce the stylistic and distributional divergence between the synthetic pretraining data and the real-world target dataset.
 This approach facilitates the effective utilization of synthetic data for pretraining, thereby enhancing the generalization capabilities of pedestrian retrieval models to real-world conditions.
 At the region level, we augment the dataset by integrating region-phrase annotations with image-text pairs, thereby strengthening the semantic correspondence between visual content and descriptive text.
 We propose a Multi-granularity Relation Alignment (MRA) approach to fully leverage these enriched image-text pairs.
 MRA ensures comprehensive alignment between pedestrian images and corresponding text across different granularities, from coarse to fine, thus addressing the fine-grained discrepancies often challenging cross-domain retrieval.
 The effectiveness and robustness of our dual-level adaptation approach, encompassing DaD and MRA, have been thoroughly validated through extensive experiments on three benchmark pedestrian retrieval datasets, \ie, CUHK-PEDES, ICFG-PEDES, and RSTPReid.
+Despite the promising results, we acknowledge the limitations of our approach.
+First, although DaD generates a large volume of domain-aligned images, it still inherits the inherent drawbacks of diffusion models, such as oversaturation in some generated images.
+Second, the captions for these images are produced by the BLIP2 model, a process that may introduce and propagate the inherent biases present in BLIP2.
+Looking forward, our future work will explore several promising directions.
+A primary focus will be to extend this research from images to video-based person retrieval, investigating feasible solutions in more complex and realistic scenarios.
+This includes studying the impact of various human behaviors, especially abnormal activities~\cite{yang2025beyond}, on retrieval performance.
+We believe tackling these dynamic and complex settings is a crucial step toward real-world application.

+\textbf{Acknowledgments.} This work is supported by National Key Research and Development Program of China (2023YFC3321600).
+Z. Zheng acknowledges supports from Guangdong Basic and Applied Basic Research Foundation 2025A1515012281, the University of Macau MYRG-GRG2024-00077-FST-UMDF, the University of Macau Advanced Research Institute in Hengqin, and the Macao Science and Technology Development Fund Grant FDCT/0043/2025/RIA1.

 {

 }